Custom Vault Integrations: Ruby

 Introduction

 Hashicorp’s Vault has become the industry standard tool for secrets management.
-It comes packaged with multiple solutions for engines supporting various authentication methods, secrets integrations, and storage.
+It comes packaged with multiple solutions for engines supporting various authentication methods, secret integrations, and storage.
 However, not every application has a first-party, third-party, or community secrets engine integration with Vault.
-This is especially true for internally developed custom applications and software that your company may utilize internally, or as customer-facing products.
-In these situations you often need to develop a custom integration with Vault.
+This is especially true for internally developed custom applications and software that your company may utilize internally or as customer-facing products.
+In these situations, you often need to develop a custom integration with Vault.

 This article will focus on a custom Vault integration developed in Ruby.